bitcoin-studio/Bitcoin-Programming-with-BitcoinJS/part-three-pay-to-script-hash/timelocks/csv_p2sh.md

 > * Open the Bitcoin Core GUI console or use `bitcoin-cli` for the Bitcoin Core commands
 > * Use `bx` aka `Libbitcoin-explorer` as a handy complement

-Let's create a native Segwit P2WSH transaction with a script that contains the `OP_CHECKSEQUENCEVERIFY` relative timelock opcode.
-The script is almost the same as [_**9.2: Script with CHECKLOCKTIMEVERIFY - Native Segwit P2WSH**_](09_2_p2wsh_cltv.md) but with a relative timelock of 5 blocks.
+Let's create a legacy P2SH transaction with a script that contains the `OP_CHECKSEQUENCEVERIFY` relative timelock opcode.
+The script is almost the same as [_**9.1: Script with CHECKLOCKTIMEVERIFY - Legacy P2SH**_](09_1_p2sh_cltv.md) but with a relative timelock of 5 blocks.

 > To read more about OP\_CHECKSEQUENCEVERIFY
 >
 > * [BIP112 - CHECKSEQUENCEVERIFY](https://github.com/bitcoin/bips/blob/master/bip-0112.mediawiki)
 > * [BIP68 - Relative lock-time using consensus-enforced sequence numbers](https://github.com/bitcoin/bips/blob/master/bip-0068.mediawiki)
->
-> Read more about P2WSH in [BIP141 - Segregated Witness](https://github.com/bitcoin/bips/blob/master/bip-0141.mediawiki#p2wsh)

-Either alice\_1 can spend the P2WSH UTXO but only when 5 blocks have been mined after the funding transaction is first confirmed, or bob\_1 and alice\_1 can redeem the funds at any time.
+Either alice\_1 can spend the P2SH UTXO but only when 5 blocks have been mined after the funding transaction is first confirmed, or bob\_1 and alice\_1 can redeem the funds at any time.

 ```javascript
 function csvCheckSigOutput(aQ, bQ, timelock) {